Pat McClintock's Jazz Chords

 - minor 7b5

 How to Use These Chord Shapes

-The shapes are as "closed" as possible, with no open strings.
-Fingerings are not shown; maybe that's a future project, but in most cases, the fingerings are obvious, and you should be able to figure them out.
+The shapes are "closed," with no open strings.
+Fingerings are not shown; maybe that's a future project, but in most cases, the fingerings are fairly obvious, and you should be able to figure them out.

 The shapes are shown without reference to a specific key; to use these shapes, you have to know the elements that make up a specific chord name (for example, 1-3-5-b7 is a dominant seventh chord), and you have to know where the notes are on the fingerboard.
 You should be able to use these shapes in any and every key.

-For each chord name, the sequence of shapes shown is based on a progression that begins with the chord root on the lowest string (such as the G string on the mandolin), then the third note of the chord on the lowest string, and so on.
+For each chord name, the sequence of shapes shown is based on a progression that usually begins with the chord root (1) on the lowest string (such as the G string on the mandolin), then the third tone of the chord (3) on the lowest string, and so on.